 Such platforms support bespoke development and microservices-centric modernization that adds new capabilities to existing systems of record or other legacy assets with a minimum of hand-coding.

-In addition, low-code reduces the workload for professional developers, thus increasing the speed of deployment.
+In addition, low-code boosts productivity and reduces the mundane tasks for r professional developers, thus increasing the speed of deployment.
 They can shift their focus from the minutiae of the code to the greater role of each workload, consisting of all the technology elements that support running applications.

 The Central Role of the Workload